babiryegrace20/OrchardPlanner-GPT-GenAI/memo.md

 # Implementation & Ethics Memo

-**To:** Emelia Hughes (Generative AI Professor) **From:** Grace Babirye (Generative AI Student) **Subject:** Building Orchard Planner GPT – AI Implementation & Ethical Considerations
+**To:** Emelia Hughes (Generative AI Professor)

+**From:** Grace Babirye (Generative AI Student)

+**Subject:** Building Orchard Planner GPT – AI Implementation & Ethical Considerations

 ### 1. How I Used AI While Building

 During the development of Orchard Planner GPT, I leveraged AI not just as a feature within the app, but as a core part of the engineering workflow.
 I utilized Google AI Studio and the Gemini models to accelerate the initial scaffolding of the React application.
-Specifically, I used "vibe coding" techniques—iteratively describing the desired look and feel—to generate the Tailwind CSS classes that give the application its distinct "organic/agricultural" aesthetic (greens, browns, and clean surfaces).
+Specifically, I used "vibe coding" techniques—iteratively describing the desired look and feel, to generate the Tailwind CSS classes that give the application its distinct "organic/agricultural" aesthetic (greens, browns, and clean surfaces).

 For the logic, AI was instrumental in debugging TypeScript interfaces.
 When defining the data structures for `Tasks` and `Alerts`, I used AI to ensure my types were consistent across the `App.tsx` state management and the component props.